DSAutomations/dockerhass-docs/DockerHASS-docs.md

 echo "deb https://download.docker.com/linux/raspbian/ stretch stable" | sudo tee -a /etc/apt/sources.list curl -fsSL https://yum.dockerproject.org/gpg | sudo apt-key add -
 ```
 With all of this done, we should have everything we need to install docker.
-Let's go:
+This might take a little while, let's go:
 ```
 curl -fsSL get.docker.com -o get-docker.sh
 sh get-docker.sh
 ```
+Now that Docker is
 ```
 sudo usermod -aG docker pi